 Directions: How to Make Avocado Egg Salad

-- Select ripe avocados, slicing each in half to remove the pit, then scoop the flesh into a mixing bowl.
+- Cut avocados in half, toss the pit, scoop the green stuff into a big bowl.

 Variations of Avocado Egg Salad